Want to know how to remember Korean words easily? Then you came to the right place!

 a) it takes an inordinate amount of time, and

-b) no deep connections are formed in the brain that allows for recall.
+b) no deep connections are formed in the brain that allow for recall.

 Ever heard the phrase, “A picture is worth a thousand words?”
 It is indeed true.
 If you compare your brain’s ability to memorize the details in a picture with its ability to remember those same details verbally, you will notice the brain can much more easily remember visual cues.